 - a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

-Put it all together and it's no surprise that fishermen and women flock to the Lake Champlain Region each year, and the kickoff to the open water season has begun.
+Put it all together and it's no surprise that fishermen and women flock to the Lake Champlain Region each year.
 You'll want to spend more than a day checking out our top-shelf fishing holes, and we have plenty of options for you to hang your fishing hat at the end of the day, and grab a great meal as well and recharge for the next morning.

-If you really want to accelerate the learning curve, you can hire one of our experienced fishing guides early on in your trip.
-They'll point you to the right spots, tell you what lure or bait to use, and you'll have great fishing for the duration of your stay.
+If you really want to accelerate the learning curve, you can hire one of our experienced fishing guides.
+They'll point you to the right spots, tell you which lure or bait to use, and you'll have great fishing your entire stay.